Why Cassandra backup management needs visibility

 Does DBAegis support Cassandra backup and restore?

-DBAegis targets Cassandra backup and restore workflows as part of the product coverage story.
+DBAegis targets Cassandra backup and restore workflows as part of the supported workflow.
 Exact capabilities depend on edition, database type, backup mode, and the support matrix.

 Why validate Cassandra restores?